 This Prospectus is governed exclusively by Dutch law and replaces all previously published prospectuses of the Investment Institution.
-This Prospectus is originally published in English, and in relation to any translations, the English Prospectus is binding except for the articles of association for which the Dutch text is binding.

 A Key Investor Information document has been drawn up for each Share Class of the Investment Institution with information about the product, the costs and the risks.
 Avoid unnecessary risk - read the Key Investor Information.